influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/header.md

 withValue(value)
 ```

-Value is the literal value to use for the header
+"Value is the literal value to use for the header"